bitcoin/bitcoin/doc/build-freebsd.md

 This guide describes how to build bitcoind, command-line utilities, and GUI on FreeBSD.

+bitcoind or bitcoin-daemon is a Bitcoin client under the MIT license in 32-bit and 64-bit versions.

 ## Dependencies

 The following dependencies are **required**: